I Love Walking In France

 Le Puy-en-Velay is the starting point of two of France’s most loved long-distance walking paths:

-• The Chemin de Saint-Jacques which stretches for 740 kilometres (463 miles) south-east to Saint-Jean-Pied-de-Port and the start of the Camino across Spain to Santiago, and
+- The Chemin de Saint-Jacques which stretches for 740 kilometres (463 miles) south-west to Saint-Jean-Pied-de-Port and the start of the Camino across Spain to Santiago, and

 Before strapping on your hiking boots and hitting either trail, there is much to see and do in Le Puy-en-Velay, and it is well worth allowing a full day to explore the town and visit the many monuments and museums.